AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/freeform-analysis-visualizations.md

 ## Add visualizations to a panel

-You can add visualizations to a panel in Analysis Workspace using any of the following methods:

 1. Open the Analysis Workspace project where you want to add a visualization.

 1. Use any of the following methods to add the visualization: